 Bean rust (Uromyces appendiculatus) causes leaf and pod pustules and leads to losses in vigor and seed yield.
 Higher plant damage caused by rust was indicated by a higher rust score.
 Rust score had significant associations on ten chromosomes after FDR (Figure S2e, Table S4).
 However, the strongest association was located on Pv11 at 50.6 Mb and overlapped a major cluster of disease resistance genes containing the rust resistance genes Ur-3, Ur-6, Ur-7, and Ur-11 (Hurtado-Gonzales et al. 2017).
 This signal fell just upstream of the gene model Phvul.011G193100, which maps in the interval suggested to contain the resistance gene Ur-3 (Hurtado-Gonzales et al. 2017).
-The alternate allele was present in the early years of our CDBN data within Mesoamerican race, but was either absent or rare within the Durango race in the CDBN until 1988, when it appeared in the pinto Sierra and the great northern Starlight.
+The alternate allele was present in the early years of our CDBN data within Mesoamerican race, but was either absent or rare within the Durango race in the CDBN until 1988, when it was observed in the pinto Sierra and the great northern Starlight.
 The alternate allele was not widely distributed in the Durango race until the mid-1990’s (Figure S3d).

 Finally, the presence or absence of curly top virus, a virus characterized by plant stunting and deformation of leaves and fruit, had significant associations on seven chromosomes after FDR; however, the strongest associations were on Pv01, Pv05, Pv07, and Pv11 (Figure S2f, Table S4).
-The association on Pv01 was 0.5 kb upstream of gene model Phvul.001221100,(Kamfwa et al. 2015b) recently identified as the photoperiod sensitivity locus Ppd, or PHYTOCHROME A3 (Weller et al. 2019).
+The association on Pv01 was 0.5 kb upstream of gene model Phvul.001221100, found to be associated with days to flowering (Kamfwa et al. 2015b), and recently identified as the photoperiod sensitivity locus Ppd, or PHYTOCHROME A3 (Weller et al. 2019).
 The association on Pv05 was within 20kb of gene model Phvul.005G051400, a VQ motif-containing protein highly expressed in leaf tissue.
 VQ motif-containing proteins are a class of plant-specific transcriptional regulators that regulate photomorphogenesis and responses to biotic and abiotic stresses (Jing and Lin 2015).
 The association on Pv07 was 1kb upstream of gene model Phvul.007G035300, a pH-response regulator protein.
 The association on Pv11 was 20kb downstream of gene model Phvul.011G142800, a terpene synthase gene expressed in young trifoliates, flowers, and young pods (O’Rourke et al. 2014; Dash et al. 2016).
 Terpenoids are a large class of secondary metabolite which have roles in plant defense against biotic and abiotic stresses (Singh and Sharma 2015).

 Three CDBN genetic associations overlap genetic associations from balanced genetic field trials

 The presence of many associations above the FDR threshold supports using MET data for genetic analyses.
 However, the assortative mating employed purposefully by breeders of entries in the CDBN could potentially lead to a high rate of false positives (Li et al. 2017).
 Overall, it was unclear whether GWAS using phenotypes derived from sparse MET datasets would yield similar genetic associations as published, balanced field trials.
 Thus, we compared the top associations discovered here to associations from eleven published GWAS papers on common bean.
 This allowed us to compare association overlaps for 13 phenotypes, seven of which that had associations above the FDR, and gave 34 top associations from this study to compare to 80 published association regions.
-In addition to these GWAS associations, the bean rust resistance phenotype overlapped with a candidate rust resistance gene, Ur-3, one of the two genes pyramided early on in bean breeding to provide comprehensive rust resistance.
+In addition to these GWAS associations, the bean rust resistance phenotype overlapped with a candidate rust resistance gene, Ur-3, one of the two genes pyramided in the 1980s in bean breeding to provide comprehensive rust resistance.